MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ### Azure Functions

 Mission-critical workloads will have critical and non-critical system flows.
-While non-critical components can be hosted as separate containers in AKS, applying full set of considerations can bring more complexity than needed.
-Azure Functions is a viable choice for flows that don't have the same stringent business requirements as critical system flows. they're well-suited for event-driven flows with short-lived processes because functions perform distinct operations that run as fast as possible.
+Azure Functions is a viable choice for flows that don't have the same stringent business requirements as critical system flows.
+They're well-suited for event-driven flows with short-lived processes because functions perform distinct operations that run as fast as possible.

 #### Design considerations and recommendations